nayid-DFS/report-pdf-generator/readme.md

 - Excel files (using ExcelJS or SheetJS)
 - CSV files (using csv-parser)
 - API data (using axios or fetch)

+## Use Cases

+This PDF generator can be used for various situational reporting needs:
+- Regional conflict analysis
+- Humanitarian situation reports
+- Security assessments
+- Environmental monitoring reports
+- Crisis management briefings
+- Operational planning documents

 ## Troubleshooting